 If you have an agent act on your behalf in submission of this application, the following authorization MUST be signed by ALL property owners.

-and hereby
+I / We authorize and hereby

-to act on my/our behalf regarding this
+(name) application. to act on my/our behalf regarding this

-Fax: Email:
+Agent address:

-Date:
+Telephone: Fax: Email:

-Date:
+Signature of Owner: Date:

-to act on t
+Signature of Owner: Date: